Can I Sue Even If the Accident Was My Fault?

 Call Our Law Firm for a Free Case Evaluation

-Nahon, Saharovich & Trotz is a large regional personal injury law firm, serving accident victims throughout Tennessee, Arkansas, Mississippi, Missouri, and Kentucky, including areas such as Memphis, Nashville, Knoxville, Chattanooga, Little Rock, Jonesboro, Jackson, Tupelo, Starkville, Oxford, Columbus, Cape Girardeau, Sikeston, Hayti, and Paducah.
-We handle all car and truck accident cases on a contingency fee basis, meaning clients do not owe any attorney fees unless they win the case.
-For a free consultation with a lawyer on how we can help you, complete our online form or call 800-529-4004.
-NST is the way to go.
+Nahon, Saharovich & Trotz is a large regional personal injury law firm, serving accident victims throughout Tennessee, Arkansas, Mississippi, Missouri, Illinois and Kentucky.
+For a free consultation with a lawyer on how we can help you, complete our online form.